efeefe/is/pages/03.opendott/things/item.md

 How to frame the "internet of things" in my research?

-How about an internet of all the things?
+How about an *internet of all things*?
 An internet of everything?

 Internet of shared objects.
 Internet of common materials.
-Internet of matter forms.
+Internet of forms of matter.